Getting Started

 Enhancing with Components

-renoun provides several built-in components to enhance your documentation.
-For example, you can use the PackageInstall component to display installation instructions for a package:
+The renoun toolkit provides several built-in components to enhance your documentation.
+For example, you can use the APIReference component to easily document your APIs:

 Conclusion

-By following this guide, you should now have a basic setup running renoun in your project.
-You can now start writing documentation and building your site with renoun’s powerful toolkit.
+By following this guide, you should now have a basic setup running renoun in your Next.js project.
+You can now start writing content and documentation with renoun’s powerful toolkit.
+If you have any questions or need further assistance, feel free to reach out on Discord or GitHub.